curpish/youMustBeThisTallToSurvive/docs/GDD.md

 - It is **life-or-death** in-fiction — a rider flung from a basket is, we assume, gone — but the riders treat it as the best ride of their lives.
 The dissonance is the comedy.
-- **"This is business."** The satisfaction/closure fail-state (§9) is played as grim corporate bureaucracy — you don't just blow up, you can get *shut down* for poor guest satisfaction.
+- **"This is business."** The tone is grim corporate bureaucracy — the machine is your problem, the guests are your problem, and it's all very serious.
 Deadpan paperwork energy.
+(A business-closure fail state is stretch; the deadpan tone survives without it.)
 - Visual register: silly-but-believable.
 Riders land like beanbags, bounce once, cheer, get back in the queue.
 No squishy gore (harder to sell as "serious," less broadly appealing, more work).